gilbertorgit/ent_sonic_apstra/sonic_3clos/README.md

   - virbr0 - default KVM bridge interface
 - When creating the topology from scratch, you will need to configure your AOS Server.
 Please see "Apstra_Installation" Folder
   - https://portal.apstra.com/docs/configure_aos.html
+- For EVE-NG and GNS3 info see eve and GNS3 folders
+  - There is no pre-configuration (MGMT IP, hostname, etc,.) automation, however you can still use Apstra API scripts
+  - EVE-NG - Template available
+  - GNS3 - No Template available

 ## Prerequisites configs

 This test lab has been built and tested using: